TeachingUndergradsCHC/modules/Architecture/arm_introduction/ARM/lab1/lab1.md

-## Lab: ARM vs. Thumb speed/codesize tradeoffs
+## Lab: Introduction to ARM assembly

 ### Description
 In this lab you will complete a simple ARM program, compile it using